Programme | 5-6 may 2026

 • Differentiate your business with superior security practices

-Carmelo Loiacono, Field Applications Engineer, Green Hills, Italy
+Carmelo Loiacono, Field Applications Engineer, Green Hills Software, Italy

 10:50 Networking break and exhibition visit